BlaizeMcGovern/BlaizeMcGovern/README.md

 ### Hi there 👋
 Welcome to my GitHub profile!
-I am currently a Computer Science student at the University of Victoria with a special interest in cyber security.
+I am currently a Computer Science student at the University of Victoria with a focus on cyber security.
 <!--
 **BlaizeMcGovern/BlaizeMcGovern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.